Emadkamali/PyBank-Project/README.md

 # Usage

 Ensure the CSV file ("election_data.csv") is located in the 'Resources' directory.
-Execute the script ("financial_analysis.py") to acquire detailed electoral analysis outcomes.
+Execute the script ("election_analysis.py") to acquire detailed electoral analysis outcomes.

 # Results Presentation

 Outcomes are promptly displayed in the command line for immediate viewing.
-A comprehensive summary is also documented in a text file ("fiancial_analysis.txt") within the 'assessment' directory for future consultation.
+A comprehensive summary is also documented in a text file ("election_analysis.txt") within the 'assessment' directory for future consultation.